Skip to Main Content

 • Many organisational websites, such as NSW Health or the National Stroke Foundation, offer clinical guidelines.
 See also the box on Policy Documents, at right.

 • You can use an Internet search engine to find clinical guidelines.
 Did you know you can limit a Google search to results from a particular website or domain?
-The screen-shot below shows a Google search for clinical guidelines on communication and stroke but only from Australian government websites:
+For example: Searching "communication stroke .gov.au " will return Australian Government results.

 Policy documents